 Data enriching.
 Data enriching involves adding new information to the raw data already collected.
 For example:

 Join different sources.
 For example, create customer information blobs, which join information from a variety of purchasing apps.

 Deduplication.
 Identify which information is duplicated and remove the copycat.

 Calculated fields.
 For example, calculate the lifetime value of the customers at import, or the number of their consecutive purchases.

 In reality, though, the majority of work is done via data cleaning.
-If you would like to dig deeper into the intricacies of data cleaning, check out The Ultimate Guide to Data Cleaning.
+If you would like to dig deeper into the intricacies of data cleansing, check out The Ultimate Guide to Data Cleaning.

 2.1.
 Transform architecture design

-When designing the architecture of transforms, there are multiple things to consider:
+When designing the architecture of data transformation, there are multiple things to consider:

 Order of operations.
 The order in which transform rules are applied to incoming data can affect the end result.
 For instance, imagine we have two transform scripts.
-The first one computes the consecutive number of purchases made by a customer.
-The second drops purchase information from the data pipeline unless there is a shipping address.
+The first one processes data to compute the consecutive number of purchases made by a customer.
+The second transformation process drops purchase information from the data pipeline unless there is a shipping address.
 If we drop the row for a customer with a missing shipping address before we calculate the consecutive order, the end result is going to be two different purchase orders.

 Business logic.
 Transforms often implement business logic, such as calculating a customer’s lifetime value or their consecutive orders.
 Your architecture needs to be designed so it can handle missing or corrupt data and transform orders, thus supporting business logic implementation.